Admissions

 Master's Project

-This is an original work of reporting in your chosen media platform, completed in the second year under the close guidance of a faculty advisor.
-It is the capstone of your Berkeley Journalism experience.
+This is an original work of reporting in your chosen media platform, completed in the second year under the close guidance of a faculty advisor, designed to contribute to a portfolio of high-quality, publishable work.

 Student Work & Testimonials